 - 1 4-6 lb brisket (flat cut recommended)

-- 1 tbsp canola oil (for browning brisket)
+- 1 tablespoon canola oil (for browning brisket)

 - 12 whole garlic cloves, peeled